06000208/web-widgets/README.md

 You could use this, for example, with [discord's streamkit overlays](https://streamkit.discord.com/overlay)

-This is a work in progress and highly experimental
+This is a work in progress and highly experimental.
+It's currently undergoing testing to figure out a build workflow, as well a gui overhaul, so source code hasn't been committed here yet.

 ⚠️ Be aware that using this alongside games with intrusive anti-cheat may risk your account, as cheaters sometimes do similar things with their software (always on top, click through, transparent)